 Yes, New York is a “no-fault” state.
 However, this doesn’t mean that a driver can’t be held responsible for their actions.
 What it refers to are the insurance policies.
 When drivers are involved in an accident, each person turns to their insurance to pay for the damage.
 That means that if you are injured your insurance policy will cover your medical expenses – at least to the limits of the policy.

 However, when the victim is severely injured, New York law allows them to file a complaint against the at-fault driver.
-Victims can pursue legal action if their:
+Victims can pursue legal action if they suffered from:

-- there was a death as a result of the accident
+- death as a result of the accident

 Won’t My Policy Limits Be Enough?

 In some cases, the insurance may be enough to cover your medical expenses.
 But if you or a loved one have been severely injured, it is likely that the cost of treatment will be much more than your policy provides.
 For example, the minimum insurance limits required by the state of New York are $10,000 for property damage and $25,000 for bodily injury per person/ $50,000 per accident.

 These amounts may seem like a lot until you find out that the average cost to treat a mild traumatic brain injury in the first year is $85,000.
 If the brain injury is severe, the average cost goes up to $3,000,000.
 And that’s just one injury.
 Victims frequently suffer more than one kind of injury during a car accident.

 What Happens If We Both Caused The Accident?

 In some cases, both drivers can be found at-fault for the accident they were involved in.
 This doesn’t mean that you can’t pursue legal action.
 It does, however, mean that the court will apply the concept of comparative negligence.